 GPLED mode LED Behaviour

 PVTLED LED lights when a PVT solution is available.

 RTKLED LED is off if the PVT is not in RTK mode, blinks in float RTK and is solid

 on in fixed RTK.

-DIFFCORLED Differential correction indicate or.
+DIFFCORLED Differential correction indicator.
 In rover PVT mode, this LED reports

-DITTEOREED hich differential corrections have been
+DITTEOREED the number of satellites for which differential corrections have been

-· lifferential correction message (RTCM
+provided in the last received differential correction message (RTCM

 or CMR).

+A. J. C. H. 1.1

-nber of satellites with corrections
+LED behaviour Number of satellites with corrections

-differential correction message received
+LED is off No differential correction message received

-blinks fast and 0

-continuously (10 times per
+blinks fast and continuously (10 times per 0

+second)

-second) blinks once, then pauses 1, 2
+blinks once, then pauses 1, 2

-blinks twice, then pauses 1, 2
+blinks twice, then pauses 3, 4

 blinks 3 times, then pauses 5, 6

-blinks 4 times, then pauses 7, 8
+blinks 4 times, then pauses 7,8

-more

-The LED is solid (ON) when the module is outputting differential
+blinks 5 times, then pauses 9 or more

-The LED is solid 'ON' when the module is outputting differential

-corrections as a static base sta ation.
+If the corrections are received from geostationary satellites of L-band, the LED will be on for about 1 second, then blink fast The LED is solid 'ON' when the module is outputting differentic corrections as a static base station.

 TRACKLED

-LED behaviour Number of sa mber of satellites in tracking
+LED behaviour Number of satellites in tracking

 blinks fast and 0

 continuously (10 times per

-second)

-blinks once, then pauses 1, 2
+second) blinks once, then pauses 1, 2

 blinks twice, then pauses 3, 4

 blinks 3 times, then pauses 5, 6

-blinks 4 times, then pauses 7, 8
+blinks 4 times, then pauses 7,8

 blinks 5 times, then pauses 9 or more